When IVF Fails… What next?

 You may also be wondering – Can you get pregnant on your first try?
 Yes, some patients do, some do not.
 Keep in mind, though, that even people with naturally good fertility aren’t guaranteed a quickly conceived pregnancy.
 Hence depending on your prognosis and which fertility treatments are suggested, going through more than one cycle may be necessary.

 So the big question to be addressed is – What should you do after a failed fertility treatment cycle?
 How do you know if you should move onto another treatment or when to keep trying with the same protocol?
-Here’s what the research and experience of Dr Gautam Allahbadia and Mrs. Goral Gandhi has to say.
+Here’s what the research and experience of Mrs. Goral Gandhi has to say.

 Age of the Woman